 Students in the senior department receive a traditional, knowledge-rich curriculum taught in exciting and imaginative ways.
 There is also a focus on skill acquisition and we have a CFS learner profile which is embedded into each subject area.
 The curriculum has been designed to prepare students for life in the 21st century.

-Message from Mr Mandan - Head of Senior
+Message from Mr Lyons - Head of Senior

-We guide and support students on their journey to academic achievement, equipping them with the knowledge and skills needed for life in the 21st Century and underpinning this with a strong emphasis on moral values.
-It is my wish that every student leaves CFS with a confidence, conviction and a mindset that enables them to continue to seek growth and fulfilment in the next stages of their lives.
+The ethos of achievement at CFS is underpinned by a strong emphasis on moral values.
+It is my wish that every student leaves the school with experiences and qualifications that enables them to continue to strive towards the highest possible standards in everything they do, and to seek growth and fulfilment in the next stages of their lives.